agrogan97/psychex/docs/source/index.rst

 approach them by either reading through how the classes are built and used, but we suggest learning by following through tutorials.
 In particular, a good learning route might be:

    #.
-Read the Getting Started page
+Read the Getting Started and Key Concepts pages
    #.
 Follow the n-arm bandit tutorial
    #.
 Look through the styles and aesthetics docs, and follow through the examples
    #.
 Go through the example where we recreate an experiment by Ho, M. (2022)
+   #.
+Build your own experiment!

 ..
 Indices and tables
 .. ==================